rackerlabs/support-how-to/content/general/lon7-global-switch-data-center-migration-faq-for-managed-customers.md

 reduce our footprint in the Global Switch GS2 (LON7) data center by moving all managed services customers from suites J1 and J2 to an existing Rackspace data center.
-This document relates specifically to customers with managed infrastructure and the Stratosphere products (EStrat, VStrat, and PCIStrat).
+This document relates specifically to customers with managed infrastructure and the Stratosphere&reg; products (EStrat, VStrat, and PCIStrat).

 #### When will the relocation take place?